sbracegirdle/sbracegirdle.github.io/src/posts/2024-02-22-react-anti-patterns.md

 Memoisation is a powerful tool that builds on the idea of caching to prevent re-runs of a function unless a given set of dependencies change.
 If they don't change then react returns a cached value instead, potentially saving computation.

-But, I think we are overrusing this tool in the React community — we should start by putting the computation in the component body — we can add memoisation later when it's needed.
+But, I think we are overrusing this tool in the React community — we should start by putting the computation in the component body, we can add memoisation later when it's needed.

 Let's look at an example of premature memoisation: